Frequently Asked Questions

 Q: Who are the judges?

 A: Both the shortlist and the eventual winner are selected by an international panel of judges which changes each year.
-The 2018 Judging Panel will be announced on 6th November 2017.
+The 2019 Judging Panel was announced in November 2018.
 The complete list of judges to date is available here.

 Q: Is there a publicly announced shortlist?

 A: Yes.
 The shortlist, up to a maximum of ten titles, chosen by the judges is announced in April of each year.

 A: The International IMPAC Dublin Literary Award was established by Dublin City, Civic Charter in 1994.
 (The award was renamed the International DUBLIN Literary Award in November 2015).
 It arose from an initiative of Dublin Corporation, the Municipal Government of Dublin City on the instigation of the then Lord Mayor, Alderman Gay Mitchell who commissioned an expert group to consider and report on the feasibility of organising a Dublin Literary Award.
 The expert group comprised of Chair, Mr. Sean Donlon (of the Irish Department of Foreign Affairs and GPA), Deirdre Ellis-King, Dublin City Librarian, Professor Augustine Martin of University College Dublin, Senator David Norris, Trinity College Dublin and Colm O’Briain, formerly Director of the Irish Arts Council.
 Their Report was adopted by the City Council and incorporated into the Report of the Lord Mayor’s Commission on Economic Development in Dublin.